ghuntley/lubernetes/README.md

 ----

-Kubernetes, also known as K8s, is an open source system for managing [containerized applications] across multiple hosts.
+Lubernetes, also known as L8s, is an open source system for managing [lubricated applications] across multiple hosts.
 It provides basic mechanisms for deployment, maintenance, and scaling of applications.

-Kubernetes builds upon a decade and a half of experience at Google running production workloads at scale using a system called [Borg], combined with best-of-breed ideas and practices from the community.
+Lubernetes builds upon a decade and a half of experience at Google running production workloads at scale using a system called [Borg], combined with best-of-breed ideas and practices from the community.